-As someone who has spent almost my entire career working in zoos, my photograph collection inevitably includes large carnivores, primates and other species I have, through the necessity of my job, hand-reared.
+As someone who has spent almost my entire career working in zoos, my photograph collection inevitably includes large carnivores, primates, and other species I have, through the necessity of my job, hand-reared.
 But they were not just animals...they were family!
-They were sleepless nights of baby bottles, bottom washes and nappy changes.
-These were labours of love for creatures who will forever be in my memories and my heart.
-These truly were family.
-Happy times.
+They were sleepless nights of baby bottles, bottom washes, and nappy changes.
+These were labors of love for creatures who will forever be in my memories and my heart.

-The moment such photos appear on our social media accounts, they act as advertisements.
+The moment photos of you with animals appear on social media accounts, they act as advertisements.
 Other people see these moments and they want the experience for themselves.
 And they're prepared to pay for it.
 Some species lend themselves to such activities but others do not.
 In this case, I'm talking about big cats and primates.

-Zookeepers posting posing with animals are most certainly 'advertising' on Facebook, Instagram, TikTok, LinkedIn and other social media are indirectly promoting the barbaric and illegal animal trade.
+Zookeepers posting pictures with animals are most certainly advertising on Facebook, Instagram, TikTok, LinkedIn, and other social media, indirectly promoting the barbaric and illegal animal trade.

 Zoos and other animal facilities should never post animal selfies with big cats or primates.
 It shows ignorance and lack of care.